.rtf

 Common issues with .rtf files include:

-• Compatibility problems: Older or newer versions of software may not fully support certain .rtf files
+• Compatibility Issues: Older or newer software versions may not fully support certain .rtf files

-If you're experiencing issues with a specific .rtf file, you might need to:
+If you encounter issues with a specific .rtf file, you may need to:

 • Ask the file creator to save it in a different format